-&lt;sup>1This test method is under the jurisdiction of ASTM Committee D10 on Packaging and is the direct responsibility of Subcommittee D10.25 on Palletizing and Unitizing of Loads.
+1 This test method is under the jurisdiction of ASTM Committee D10 on Packaging and is the direct responsibility of Subcommittee D10.25 on Palletizing and Unitizing of Loads.

-Current edition approved April 1, 2012.
-Published May 2012.
+Current edition approved Dec.
+15, 2020.
+Published December 2020.
 Originally approved in 1993.
-Last previous edition approved in 2007 as D5414 - 95 (2007).
-DOI: 10.1520/D5414-95R12.
+Last previous edition approved in 2012 as D5414 - 95 (2012).
+DOI: 10.1520/D5414-95R20.

-&lt;sup>2 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
+2 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
 For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website.

-6.3 Instrumentation-Refer to Test Methods D4003, paragraph 5.3 and following subparagraphs, for a complete description.
+- 6.2 Horizontal Impact Test Machine-Refer to Test Methods D4003, paragraph 5.1 and following subparagraphs, for a complete description. - 6.3 Instrumentation-Refer to Test Methods D4003, paragraph 5.3 and following subparagraphs, for a complete description.